Endorsing transactions as a self assessor

 Endorsing non-dutiable transactions (NDTs)

-Even though you do not need to enter NDTs into OSRconnect or create a transaction number for them, you must still stamp the documents.
-Record your client number, enter 'NDT' as the duty paid, date and sign the stamp.
+Even though you do not need to enter NDTs into OSRconnect or create a transaction number for them, you may still need to stamp the documents for other purposes (e.g. court proceedings).
+If you do stamp them, record your client number, enter 'NDT' as the duty paid, and date and sign the stamp.
+Record the transaction in your manual register.

 Read the NDT toolkit for more information about assessing these types of transactions.